ValeryRaikov/Registration-Form/README.md

 Custom CSS3 styles for each of the HTML templates that ensures a visually engaging interface.

 # Project Setup
 To the test the project locally, simply clone the github repository and install the node modules required for the application by using the command `npm install` or `npm i`.
 After installing the required node modules, you can start the server using the `node server.js` command.
-To start Unittesting simply use `npx jest`.

 Enjoy :)